The Templar Landed Empire

 The Northern Granges and Agricultural Innovation

 In the north of England, particularly in Yorkshire and Lincolnshire, the Templars established some of their largest and most innovative agricultural estates.
-Properties like Temple Newsam (near Leeds), Penistone, and Ribstone were vast sheep ranches that produced massive quantities of wool.
+Properties like Temple Newsam (near Leeds), Penistone, Ribstone, and Temple Hirst were vast sheep ranches that produced massive quantities of wool.
 English wool was the highest quality in Europe, and the Templars were major players in this lucrative export market.
+The wool clip from the northern granges was often sold directly to Flemish merchants, generating substantial cash revenue.
+The Templars also experimented with crop rotation, water management, and the use of marl to improve soil fertility.

-The agricultural management of these northern granges demonstrated the Templars' operational sophistication.
-They employed lay brothers (conversi) and paid laborers rather than relying solely on monastic vows, allowing for strict managerial oversight.
-They invested in water mills, dovecotes, and land reclamation projects.
-The proceeds from the Yorkshire wool clip were not hoarded; they were converted into silver coin and transferred to London or Paris, or used to purchase supplies for the order's castles in the Levant.
+The agricultural management of these northern granges demonstrated the Templars’ operational sophistication.
+They employed lay brothers and paid laborers rather than relying solely on monastic vows, allowing for strict managerial oversight.
+They invested in water mills, dovecotes (which provided meat and fertilizer), and land reclamation projects.
+The proceeds from the Yorkshire wool clip were not hoarded; they were converted into silver coin and transferred to London or Paris, or used to purchase supplies for the order’s castles in the Levant.
 This economic engine made the English province a reliable source of wealth, even when its political influence was less pronounced than in France.
+The northern granges also served as recruitment centers, where local knights and sergeants could be trained and equipped before being sent south or overseas.

 The Strategic Interconnection of the Two Kingdoms